makspll/bevy_mod_scripting/docs/src/Summary/managing-scripts.md

 replace `LuaScriptingPlugin` with the scripting plugin you are using.

 ## Loading/Unloading timeframe
-Scripts are processed via commands, so any asset events will be processed at the next command execution point running after BMS internal asset systems.
+Scripts asset events are processed within the same frame they are issued.
+This means the moment an asset is loaded, it should be loaded and ready to use in the `Update` schedule.
+Similarly, the moment an asset is deleted, it should be unloaded and no longer usable in the `Update` schedule.